How Does Immigration Affect the U.S. Economy?

 Labor and Employment

-Immigrants are also active in starting a wide range of businesses, from mom-and-pop shops to large-scale enterprises.
-As of 2022, immigrants had founded some 55 percent [PDF] of U.S. start-up companies valued at $1 billion or more; and they or their children had also founded or cofounded close to two-thirds of billion-dollar companies—so-called unicorns.
-Research has shown that despite making up only 16 percent of the U.S. inventor workforce between 1990 and 2016, immigrants produced roughly 23 percent of all patents [PDF] during that period.
+Immigrants also start a wide range of businesses, from mom-and-pop shops to large-scale enterprises.
+In 2024, 46 percent of companies that made that year’s Fortune 500 List—such as Apple, Amazon, and DoorDash—were founded by immigrants or their children, according to the American Immigration Council.
+Research has also shown that despite comprising only 16 percent of the U.S. inventor workforce between 1990 and 2016, immigrants produced roughly 23 percent of all patents [PDF] during that period.

-How would Harris’s and Trump’s proposed immigration policies affect the economy?
+How have Trump’s immigration policies affected the economy?

-Will Merrow helped create the graphics for this In Brief.
+Will Merrow helped create the graphics for this article.

 Creative Commons